mobile menu decorative search schedule

 Third party-content

 Our site uses, and / or links to third-party content which the University does not design or control and therefore accessibility standards may vary.
+The Library Search website uses a third-party platform to publish content; ‘Primo VE’ by Ex Libris.
+A separate accessibility statement for Primo VE (including known issues) is available on the Ex Libris support pages:

 This statement was prepared on 22 September 2020.
-It was last reviewed on 27 January 2022.
+It was last updated on 11 December 2025.

 This website was last tested on 27 January 2022.
 The test was carried out by The University of Manchester Library.
-The scan report highlights any content that is not compliant with WCAG 2.1.
+The scan report highlights any content that is not compliant with WCAG 2.2.

 What we’re doing to improve accessibility